pcawte/AgDev/README.md

 - Add fprintf

-- Implement scanf and sscanf - there is a development version include under dev, but not moved to library yet

 - Add fscanf

 - Port / replace / expand library where necessary to the Agon Light.
 Including:

   - investigate benefits of buffering for stdio.

-- Add back in support for C++

 - Test / proof of concept for other LLVM front-ends.
 See, for example, [GitHub - maddymakesgames/Rust-CE: A proof-of-concept of rust on the ti-84+ce](https://github.com/maddymakesgames/Rust-CE), which is a proof of concept for running Rust on the TI-84-CE calculator.